srmedinac/APIC/README.md

 ### Spatial arrangement of lymphocytes

 350 features were extracted from the spatial arrangement of lymphocyte and non-lymphocyte clusters.
-The feature extraction pipline is available in python in the `feature_extraction/spaTIL` folder.
+The feature extraction pipeline is available in python in the `feature_extraction/spaTIL` folder.

 ### Tumor nuclear diversity